-For more information write to the Associate Dean, MBA Programs, or the Director, PhD Program, Faculty of Business.
+For more information write to the Associate Dean, MBA Programs, Faculty of Business.

 175.8.2 The Degree of MBA

 Admission to a program of graduate studies in the Faculty of Business is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how the MBA relates to the applicant's career goals, and the applicant's Graduate Management Admission Test score.
 For candidates interested in this program, work experience is also desirable.